Reinstating an Architecture Firm’s Disabled Google Business Profile

 We’re excited to welcome Delo Interiors to our client roster.

-Based in Toronto and led by principal Dianne Berman, Delo Interiors is a residential interior design studio with projects spanning Toronto, Muskoka, and Haliburton.
+Based in Toronto and led by principal Dianne Berman, Delo Interiors is a residential interior design studio with projects across Toronto and Ontario cottage locales, including Muskoka, Haliburton, and Kawartha Lakes.

 Their work has been featured in Homes & Gardens, House & Home, and more.